Connection between eating disorders and substance use disorder

 Why is this?
 Why did I use wine as a means of fueling my ED in my 20s?
 And frankly, why was I surrounded by humans that often referred to dinner as the “liquid diet” like it was a normal wisecrack?

-Leah Young, LCPC, Clinical Manager of Addiction Recovery and Comprehensive Help Integrated Services at ERC and Pathlight, explains: “Often people use substances in their eating disorders to help give themselves permission to eat.”
+Leah Young, LCPC, Clinical Manager at ERC and Pathlight, explains: “Often people use substances in their eating disorders to help give themselves permission to eat.”

 And as we all know, disordered eating is prevalent and everywhere.